edulinq/py-canvas/README.md

 Assignment queries must be unambiguous within the pool of possible assignments (e.g., assignments in a course).
 Resolving an assignment query that is not a Canvas ID will take longer, because a list of assignments must be fetched from Canvas.

+### Groups

+When a group is required, tools and API functions accept a "group query" (unless specified).
+A group query is any object that can be used to uniquely identify a group.
+Valid group queries are:
+ - Canvas Group ID (as an integer or string of digits)
+ - Full Name
+ - "name (id)" where "name" is a full group name and "id" is a Canvas ID

+Group queries must be unambiguous within the pool of possible groups (e.g., groups in a course).

 ## CLI Tools